PramodBadugu/Facedetection/README.md

 This works using openCV ,Tensorflow , and Matplotlib

 #installation
-Make a file , open cmd from address and enter pip install -r requirements.txt
+Make a folder , open cmd from address and enter pip install -r requirements.txt
 This will installs each and every modules that are imported and being used for this project Hey , U know something this Model is already  trained , So chill just use it